 For more information on the Malone Family Foundation, its goals, and the selection process, visit www.malonefamilyfoundation.org.

-The grant enables Park School to award two additional need-based tuition assistance grants each year to academically talented students entering Grades 7–10.
-Applicants considered for this honor must be exceptional students who place in the top five percent of their class, demonstrate academic achievement, exemplary citizenship, leadership potential and financial need.
+The vision and generosity of the Malone Family Foundation enables Park School to pay forward two additional need-based tuition assistance grants each year to academically talented students entering Grades 7-10.
+Applicants considered for this honor must be exceptional students who place in the top five percent of their class, demonstrate academic achievement, exemplary citizenship, leadership potential, and financial need.
 In addition to tuition expenses, the program provides a stipend for educational expenses related to the student's course of study and extracurricular activities at Park.

 U.S. citizens applying to Grades 7–10, and eligible for need-based tuition assistance in amounts between 30 percent and 100 percent, are invited to apply to the Malone Scholar Program.
 Once selected, students will continue to receive a need-based grant through grade twelve and will retain the designation of Malone Scholar regardless of future tuition assistance needs.